When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• The remote control requires batteries.
+• Remote: The controller itself requires AAA batteries.

 Our Ratings